 Geology in Gros Morne National Park

 In addition to the unique geological features, Gros Morne National Park is also a haven for wildlife.
 The presence of moose within the park is one of the highlights.
-But aside from the moose, there are other wildlife in the park.
-Some of these common wildlife include snowshoe hares, humpback whales, harbour seals, river otters, beavers, and red squirrels.
+Aside from the moose, there is other wildlife in the park.
+Some of these include snowshoe hares, humpback whales, harbor seals, river otters, beavers, and red squirrels.

 The exceptional scenery and geological importance of the Gros Morne National Park is part of the reason why it was recognized by UNESCO as a World Heritage Site.
 It perfectly illustrates the movement of plate tectonics and how it can affect landscape formation.
 In a way, it is an example of geological evolution and the various processes that go with it.